 The decline in turkey numbers may be more pronounced in some areas.
 Reasons for this include cold wet spring weather, tough winters, and changes in habitat quantity and quality.
 In areas where open habitats such as agricultural fields, hayfields, old fields, thickets, and young forests have been lost due to development and vegetative succession, there are fewer turkeys.
 In areas with a larger proportion of "big woods" turkeys will persist, but at lower densities than areas with a mix of mature timber, early successional habitats, and agriculture.

 Predation can play a role in limiting turkey populations, but it is more likely that the problem is poor habitat quality that makes birds, their nests, and broods more vulnerable to predation.
 Turkeys have evolved behaviors and reproductive strategies to cope with predation, but in highly fragmented landscapes predators may be more efficient in finding turkeys and their nests.
 This is particularly true for nest predators such as raccoons, skunks, and opossums.
 In areas with poor brood habitat quality, such as low stem densities or poor overhead cover, turkeys and poults may be more vulnerable to predation.

 DEC is committed to preserving the long-term health of wild turkey populations for the people of New York State.
 In order to this, we need the help of hunters and others to monitor trends in turkey abundance and distribution.

-We recently completed a study where we fit turkeys with leg bands to help estimate harvest rates and survival rates.
-Information from this study and from all harvest reports helps us improve turkey management in New York.
 If you are a hunter, it is important that you report your harvest.
 The information you provide helps us accurately estimate harvest and make sound management decisions for this important game bird.
 Remember, you're not just a hunter, you're a conservationist.
 Help us manage the wildlife resource.